 To extend your walking in the area you can head to Thrunton Woods a few miles south west of the park.
 There's more waymarked trails here with good views towards the Cheviots.

-If you head east you can explore the Northumberland Coast AONB and visit the 14th century Dunstanburgh Castle.
+If you head east you can explore the Northumberland Coast AONB and visit the 14th century Dunstanburgh Castle and the lovely Embleton Bay.

 Also nearby is the National Trust's Cragside Country Park.
 Here you'll find more woodland trails, pretty lakes and waterfalls.